tlaplus/vscode-tlaplus/CONTRIBUTING.md

 - `.vscode/` &mdash; VS Code configuration files that make working with the project easier.
 - `languages/` &mdash; Languages definition files.
-- `tools/` &mdash; Additional artefacts that are used by the extesion.
+- `tools/` &mdash; Additional artifacts that are used by the extension.

 # Source Code Style